How do I get access to digital books, articles, and film in Schaffer Library’s collection?

 Shipping and Scanning Requests

 The library will mail Schaffer Library books to Union faculty and students living in the continental United States.
 The library will also scan articles and book chapters.
 Please see the Circulation and Course Reserves webpages for instructions on how to place shipping and scanning requests.
 The library will review entire book scanning requests on a case-by-case basis.
-Please be advised that the scanning and shipping services are subject to change based on COVID-19-related restrictions to campus and our physical collections.
+Please be advised that the all scanning services are subject to compliance with U.S. Copyright Law.